coding-panda/panda-pods-repeater-field/README.txt

 = 1.4.11 - 21th October 2021 =
 * change: Caught up with the changes in Pods 2.8

+= 1.5.0 - 21th October 2021 =
+* change: Removed _fn afterfix in function names and update a lot of variable names to match WordPress coding standards.
+* fix: Fixed the problem when a pod_index exisits in the postmeta table but not used as a field in the pod table.
+* add: use the cache of simpods_tables if available, to avoid the duplications of the query

 == Upgrade Notice ==

 = 1.0.6 =